 Building Infill Housing: What’s the Problem?

 But unfortunately, there is a problem.
 Although visionary plans have been adopted, policy and political barriers prevent key cities from achieving their infill potential.
 Now is the time to get into the weeds—to understand these barriers, city-by-city, and take action to overcome them.

 Greenbelt Alliance’s Fixing the Foundation: Local Solutions for Infill Housing dives into the complex issues in 12 key cities across the Bay Area with high potential for infill housing development: Concord, Fremont, Mountain View, Oakland, Palo Alto, Redwood City, Santa Clara, Santa Rosa, San Francisco, San Jose, Sunnyvale, and Walnut Creek.

 The Top 10 Barriers to Building Infill Housing in the Bay Area

 - Political Challenges

 - New Financing Challenges

 - Lack Of Funding for Infrastructure

 - Complex Regional Regulatory Environment

 Looking for more?
 In Smart Infill, Greenbelt Alliance provided an in-depth, practical guide to help elected officials and local residents invest in their communities to create inviting neighborhoods where people can afford to live.
-Smart Infill covers the most important actions local governments should take to set the stage for successful infill development—from planning to design to development—and includes case studies of some of the best infill from around the region.
+This infill housing research report covers the most important actions local governments should take to set the stage for successful infill development—from planning to design to development—and includes case studies of some of the best infill from around the region.
 Local governments all over the region—from big cities like San Jose to traditional suburbs like Concord to small towns like Cloverdale and Morgan Hill— have crafted visionary plans for how infill development, not sprawl, will make their communities great for decades to come.